 The voters list is not publicly posted.
 However, if you are concerned about your personal security, you can apply to have your name omitted or obscured (blacked out) from the voters list and replaced with a personal security number.
 A person who has been assigned a personal security number may vote only by homebound ballot.
 You can discuss this option by contacting your returning office during an election.
 To find out more, contact us.

-Yes.
+You may register at the voting place.
 Just bring government issued photo identification, or two other documents with your name, and sign an oath.
-See a list of acceptable ID.
+See a

-Eligible voters attending school outside Manitoba can still vote in a Manitoba provincial election.
+Eligible residents of St. Boniface attending school outside Manitoba can still vote in the byelection as an absentee voter.

 To qualify as a student absentee voter you must: